NativeScript/nativescript-sdk-examples-ng/README.md

 # NativeScript Code Samples

-This repo contains the code the [NativeScript Code Samples](http://docs.nativescript.org/angular/code-samples/overview.html) companion application.
+This repo contains the code of the [NativeScript Code Samples](http://docs.nativescript.org/angular/code-samples/overview.html) companion application.

 You can get the source code of the application and start exploring the code there, or you can [read the documentation  articles](http://docs.nativescript.org/angular/code-samples/overview.html) associated with each of the examples.
 The application is also very useful as a NativeScript playground - you can use the source code as a starting point and modify them to fit your app needs.